NickHeiner/camelot/README.md

-chivalry.js
+camelot
 ===========

-Chivalry game in WinJS
+Camelot game in WinJS